 Carl Sagan, the atheist, once said, "If we can get only one intelligent message from outer space, we'll know there is intelligent life out there."
 Here’s the funny thing: when the archaeologist goes into a cave and sees some scratches on the wall, he determines an intelligent mind has been there.
-We have 600,000 pages of digital information in one strand of DNA, and there are actually people who want to say there was no intelligent source to it?
+We have 600,000 pages of digital information in one strand of DNA, and there are actually people who want to say that there was no intelligent source to it?

 Matter before mind?
 Honest science says that just ain’t so.
 Even J. S. Mill, no friend to Christianity, said: “It is self-evident that only mind can create mind.”

 Conclusion--Yes, You can be a Believer in Science and Christianity

 Losing such a large percentage of young Christian believers to the false dilemma, false faith, and false position of the church being anti-science is tragic.
 It’s time to take a stand in this area and “destroy speculations and every lofty thing raised up against the knowledge of God” (2 Cor.
 10:5) so that the minds of young people aren’t deceived.